Sunday, December 28, 2014

 ADLAW BICOLANO GOD OF THE SUN

-Adlao, the sun god, occupied a central role in the belief system of the Bicolanos.
+Adlao, the sun god of the Bicolano mythology.
 His golden skin symbolized the life-giving and nurturing qualities of the sun, which was essential for agriculture and the sustenance of life.
 The Bicolanos, primarily engaged in agrarian pursuits, recognized the vital role of the sun in ensuring successful harvests and abundant fertility of the land.
 Adlao, with his strength and bravery, was perceived as the guardian of the agricultural cycle, ensuring prosperity and abundance for the people.

 Moreover, Adlao's kindness was reflected in the warmth and light he provided.
 The sun, rising every day without fail, became a symbol of reliability and constancy for the Bicolanos.
 It served as a source of inspiration for their daily lives, fostering a sense of community and unity as they depended on the sun for sustenance and guidance.